Year 3 has launched Times Tables Rock Stars.

 Homework will be given out on a Friday and is collected in on Wednesday.

-The Year 3 weekly spelling lists will be sent home on one chart for the whole half term, which will state which list to learn on which week.
+The Year 3 weekly spelling lists will be sent home in the orange homework book.

 Year 3 Information: